Against a Backdrop of Rolling Hills

 Vista Montone Vineyard

-Planted in 1999 and located in the southern most portion of Napa Valley, our Vista Monte Vineyard provides fruit for our Napa Cellars Chardonnay and Pinot Noir.
+Planted in 1999 and located in the southernmost portion of Napa Valley, our sustainably farmed Vista Monte Vineyard provides fruit for our Napa Cellars Chardonnay and Pinot Noir.
 Vista Montone, meaning view of the sheep, is primarily comprised of deep, well-drained Fagan Clay Loam soils and a diverse collection of the best Pinot Noir clones.

 Main Street Vineyard

 Established Cabernet Sauvignon vines planted in 1989 and 1997 provide St. Helena appellated fruit for our Napa Cellars Cabernet Sauvignon.
-This classic, Napa Valley floor vineyard is predominantly Pleasanton series soils providing a fine, loamy, gravelly soil that is quite fertile.
+This sustainably farmed and certified fish farming friendly, valley floor vineyard is predominantly Pleasanton series soils providing a fine, loamy, gravelly soil that is quite fertile.